 Diet in ancient Hindu texts on health

-Coming back to Australia ,Adelaide , has a warm Mediterranean climate and access to clean food and refrigeration .
+Adelaide has a warm Mediterranean climate and access to clean food and refrigeration, coming back to Australia.
 In warm/hot summers, cool raw foods may be looked upon as more suitable for ingestion and especially those with strong digestive enzyme output, up to 60 years of age.
-A more cooked foods diet may be more desirable as after that age as digestive enzyme output goes into decline .
-It is estimated that over 70 an individual has lost up to minus 25% of their digestive enzyme capacity and that taking digestive enzymes and cooked foods are is very much applicable in that age bracket.
-Traditionally is well known that nutrients in soups and stews are better absorbed by Seniors This is not to say some raw foods should be shunned completely by seniors ( especially in summer ) but to emphasize foods and cooking methods that aid in digestibility and absorption of nutrients..
+A more cooked foods diet may be more desirable after that age as digestive enzyme output declines.
+It is estimated that over 70 an individual has lost up to minus 25% of their digestive enzyme capacity and that taking digestive enzymes and cooked foods are very much applicable in that age bracket.
+Traditionally is well known that Seniors better absorb nutrients in soups and stews.
+This is not to say some raw foods should be entirely shunned by seniors ( especially in summer ) but to emphasise foods and cooking methods that aid in digestibility and absorption of nutrients.

 TIP: Seniors who eat salads or cold foods can counteract the effect of the coolness or raw aspect by having a cup of warm vegetable soup with either ginger, garlic or onions in the soup.
-A small cup or a small “ bodum” glass full of broth can be applicable.
-I use some cut up slivers of ginger and slivers of spring onion in a bodum glass filled with boiling water – allowed to steep for 5 minutes – then add a spoonful or so of Miso paste and mix well. ( white miso in summer and dark in winter ) Miso should not go into boiling water as it will kill the enzymes.
+A small cup or a small “ Bodum” glass full of broth can be applicable.
+I use some cut up slivers of ginger and slivers of spring onion in a Bodum glass filled with boiling water – allowed to steep for 5 minutes – then add a spoonful or so of Miso paste and mix well. ( white miso in summer and dark in winter ) Miso should not go into boiling water as it will kill the enzymes.
 So allow cooling for 5 minutes.
-I then sip and stir as I am having a salad or salad sandwich.
-This miso can be used anytime and is very nice at breakfast.
+I then sip and stir as I have a salad or salad sandwich.
+This miso can be used anytime and is very lovely at breakfast.

 Therapy: replenish yang with warm or hot foods such as lamb, beef, pepper, Fennell tea, onions, garlic, ginger etc

-Therapy – eat cool or cold foods like cucumber. melons, , salads, peppermint tea, tomato, green vegetables
+Therapy – eat cool or cold foods like cucumber. melons, salads, peppermint tea, tomato, green vegetables

-Generally, Heat creates dry stools or constipation whereas cool or damp creates loose sticky stools.
+Generally, Heat creates dry stools or constipation, whereas cool or damp creates loose sticky stools.

 Now can a person be cool inside ( interior ) and warm outside ( skin or warm limbs)?

 Stagnation can be addressed with leeks, vinegar and warming spices such as cinnamon,

-For a proper “ energetic “ and Nutritional assessment please contact me – Peter Farnsworth on www.adelaidenaturopath.net.au
+For a proper “ energetic “ and Nutritional assessment, please contact me – Peter Farnsworth on www.adelaidenaturopath.net.au.